Political Science (POSC)

 3.0 hours lecture

 Analysis of the evolution of the structures and functions of the U.S. and California political systems from the time of the nation's founding to the present day.
 Emphasis is on the dynamic nature of the American political experience and how that experience impacts the functioning of the U.S. political system.
 The course will also explore the larger cultural, economic, and sociological forces shaping the U.S. political system.
 In addition, the development and evolution of the U.S. Constitution and policy making role of traditional political institutions such as the presidency, the Congress, and the judiciary will be explored.
 Finally, the impact of other political forces such as mass movements, the media, the bureaucracy, interest groups, and ethnic and social groups will be examined.
 Topics will be illustrated through reference to current political events.
-(C-ID POLS 110) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID POLS 110) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 POSC-124